goyalarchit/bubble/_experiments/BubbleSortTest.md

 # Objective
 Apply Bubble Sort Algorithm on the given array to sort it using the provided controls.
 Please note that:
-1. You don't apply any optimizations over original algorithm.
+1. You should not apply any optimizations over the  original algorithm i.e simulate the bubble sort algorithm to completion.
-2. Sorting of the array is the secondary objective.The primary objective is correct application of bubble sort algorithm.
+2. Sorting of the array is the secondary objective.
+The primary objective is correct application of bubble sort algorithm.

 # Variables Description